The Best Environmental Recycling Services For Businesses 🌏

-Waster offers an alternative for industrial environmental services for small and medium businesses, with a real focus on recycling.
+Waster offers an alternative to industrial environmental services for small and medium businesses, with a real focus on recycling.

 Waster is a big promoter of increasing recycling when it can reduce your business costs as well as of course help the environment.

-The accuweather.com website lists 4 other good and easy ways to reduce costs whilst helping the environment (we quote from the article below):
+The Accuweather website lists 4 other good and easy ways to reduce costs whilst helping the environment (we quote from the article below):

+3.)
 Turn the lights off: “According to Business Insider, $146 billion is thrown away each year in wasted electricity.
-Electricity also accounts for 32 percent of the greenhouse gases emitted in the United States, more than transportation or agriculture.”
+Electricity also accounts for 32 per cent of the greenhouse gases emitted in the United States, more than transportation or agriculture.”

 “Turning off lights and appliances in rooms that are no longer being used is one way, but appliances can still draw energy even when they are switched off.
 Unplugging appliances, such as toasters, flat irons or gaming consoles, when they are not being used can cut down on that energy waste.”